CBonnell/servercert/docs/BR.md

 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

-1. Self-signed Certificates to represent the Root CA itself; or
+1. Self-signed Certificates to represent the Root CA itself; and/or
-2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates; or
+2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates; and/or
 3. Certificates for OCSP Response verification.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls